The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Simulation Experiments

 The results demonstrate that the final surface coverage of the volumetric approaches depends upon the surface area of a model relative to the volume of its bounding box.
 This variation is most noticeable for the AF, OA, UV and PC approaches, which perform significantly worse on models with high surface-to-volume ratios, either locally (e.g., Stanford Bunny ears and Stanford Armadillo limbs) or globally (e.g., the Happy Buddha and Statue of Liberty).
 These algorithms prioritise voxels that are visible from a previous view, which limits the final surface coverage of objects not easily observed with overlapping views.
 The PC algorithm is the most affected as it only prioritizes occluded voxels.
 This made a fair evaluation on the small models unfeasible due to the small viewing frustum of the simulated sensor.

 SEE consistently observes all of the models more efficiently than the evaluated volumetric approaches.
-It obtains equivalent or better observations of every model using fewer views, shorter travel distances and lower observation times. \gls{see} achieves this by proposing and selecting views that obtain greater improvements in surface coverage per unit of distance travelled.
-The surface coverage obtained per unit of computation time is also frequently higher due to the proactive handling of known occlusions.
+It obtains equivalent or better observations of every model using shorter travel distances and lower observation times. \gls{see} achieves this by proposing and selecting views that typically obtain greater improvements in surface coverage per unit of distance travelled, particularly for surfaces that are challenging to observe.
+The surface coverage obtained per unit of observation time is also frequently higher due to the proactive handling of known occlusions.